State of Washington Classified Job Specification

 Distinguishing Characteristics

-Incumbents in this class are fully qualified to examine documentation and applications for legality and compliance with the law, to conduct appropriate testing, and to approve and issue driver and/or vehicle licenses, titles, registrations, tags and special permits.
-Incumbents deal directly with the public.
+This is the journey level of the series.
+Under general supervision, incumbents in this class are fully qualified to examine documentation and applications for legality and compliance with the law, to establish identity to approve and issue or deny enhanced driver licenses and to approve and issue driver and vehicle licenses, titles, registrations, tabs and special permits.
+Incumbents deal directly with a diverse public and may conduct driving skills tests or in-vehicle assessments and re-examinations.

 Typical Work